Meenakshi0812/jenkins-ECR/README.md

-# jenkins-ECR
-# ecs

-- once docker file created
-1. Build Docker Image
-- docker build -t test .

-2. Run container /w image
-- docker run -d --publish 8888:5000 test

-- to login ecr
-- aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <Account_ID>.dkr.ecr.us-east-1.amazonaws.com
-4. Tag the version
-- docker tag test:latest <Account_ID>.dkr.ecr.us-east-1.amazonaws.com/test:latest
-5. Upload
-docker push <Acc0unt_ID>.dkr.ecr.us-east-1.amazonaws.com/test:latest

-jenkins pipeline - ecs
-requirements:
-ecs plugin
-manage nodes&clouds->configure clouds->add new cloud->amazon ec2 container service cloud

 ## jenkins pipeline to create docker image and upload to AWS ECR

-Jenkins pipeline will do
+- Jenkins pipeline will do
-automate builds
+- automate builds
-automate docker image creation automate docker image upload into AWS ECR automate docker container provisioning
+- automate docker image creation
+- automate docker image upload into AWS ECR
+- automate docker container provisioning

 # Pre-requisites:
 - Jenkins is up and running